hosein-gh/networkKill-IOS/README.md

 # networkKill-IOS
-Network Kill is a tool for killing wifi and any network connection by iDevices (iPhone,iPad,iPod) like WifiKill
+A tool to killing wifi and any network connection by iDevices (iPhone,iPad,iPod) like WifiKill

 ## How To Use :
 On a jailbroken device